Electric Vehicle Charging

 - Parked vehicles in EV charging stations must be charging.

-- There is a 4 hour maximum usage.
+- There is a 4 hour maximum usage during the day.
+Resident Students may charge vehicles overnight.

 Note: Vehicle must be moved when charge is complete or when the 4 hour maximum time has been reached.
 If your vehicle remains in the charging space beyond this allotted time you are subject to receiving a parking violation.

 Only plug-in vehicles using the charging station may park in the designated spaces.
-A valid EV parking hang tag must be displayed.
+A valid EV parking decal must be displayed.

 Yes, there is a 4 hour maximum per vehicle.
 The electric vehicle owner is responsible for moving their car once the allotted time is reached.
 This will allow other EV owners access to the charging station.